darthinvader/daggerheart-tools/memory-bank/activeContext.md

 ### Routing & UI Flow

-- Decision: Consolidate character creation into a single route that doubles as the character sheet.
-No multi-step routes for now.
-Reasoning: avoid mid-flow entry, keep users focused to complete creation, simpler mobile UX with drawers.
+- Decision (revised): Use per-character routes for the sheet. `/characters/new` only generates a fresh UUID and redirects to `/characters/$id`.
-- Route: `/characters/new` (single page).
-Section editors will open as drawers and can be lazy-loaded.
+- Canonical sheet route: `/characters/$id`.
+Section editors open as drawers and can be lazy-loaded.

 Changes implemented (today):

-- Added `src/routes/characters/new.tsx` (skeleton page: Summary, Identity, Class, Traits, Resources, Domains, Equipment sections; bottom action bar stub).
+- Added `src/routes/characters/$id.tsx` (sheet UI with Identity drawer, per-id storage).
-- Removed `src/routes/characters/new/identity.tsx` (step route no longer used).
+- Updated `src/routes/characters/new.tsx` to generate UUID and redirect to `/characters/$id`.
-- Updated `src/routes/characters.tsx` “New” button to link to `/characters/new`.
+- `src/routes/characters.index.tsx` lists characters area; “New” links to `/characters/new`.
-- Updated `src/components/mobile-nav.tsx` FAB default to `/characters/new`.
+- `src/components/mobile-nav.tsx` FAB default remains `/characters/new`.
-- Rebuilt to regenerate `routeTree.gen.ts` (reflects `/characters/new`).
+- Rebuilt to regenerate `routeTree.gen.ts` (reflects `/characters/$id` + `/characters/new`).

 We're focused on the core data models and validation schemas that form the foundation of the application.
 The schemas are consolidated and type-safe across game systems.